icesi-ops/sd-exam1/final_project/README.md

 ## Definition of done:
 - 2 or more pods are running.
-- I can reach the pods througth public IP
+- I can reach the pods throught public IP
-- I can change the version of the image and the pipeline deploy the new version automatically.
+- I can make changes in the code app and the pipeline deploy the new version automatically.

 ## Acceptance criteria: